You know that feeling when things pile up and you push them away, saying “I’ll do it another day?”

 Truth is, It stresses me out.
 I tend to get overwhelmed and walk away.

 Every other chore will be done, but doing the separating, folding, and putting away the laundry is so overwhelming at times.
 Once I do it, I feel accomplished, almost as if I climbed Mt.
 Malcolm myself.

-Putting this out there in the great blogosphere causes me to feel vulnerable, because I am admitting that I have a weakness.
-Why is it so difficult for me to admit that I have weakness?
+Putting this out there in the great blogosphere causes me to feel vulnerable because I am admitting that I have a weakness.
+Why is it so difficult for me to admit that I have a weakness?
 This is not the only area I do not like being vulnerable in.
 I know I am not the only one either.

 Why it is so difficult to be transparent and vulnerable?

 Is it the fear of being looked down upon?

 Or the thought that in admitting your weakness, you feel others would perceive you as something less than?